simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/LaunchedSSOMailAddin6.png)

 #### Exercise 6.1: Add the Web API Controller ####
+Now let's create the backend for our mail add-in.
+We will create a Web API to respond and validate any requests for single sign-on.
+To get started, we should add a Web API Controller to the project - this will trigger Visual Studio to download the required NuGet packages.

 1. Select the web project; **Read-Mode-Outlook-Add-inWeb** in the **Solution Explorer**.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/SelectWebProject.png)